sarajmr/simpletodo/README.md

 The following **additional** features are yet to be implemented:

-* [X] Created a variant of the project by using custom adapter, images, dialog frament, date picker
+* [X] Created a variant of the project by using custom adapter, images, dialog frament, date picker, splash screen and updated icon

 ## Video Walkthrough